h2r/ein/doc/movo.md

 to add.
 Movo plans to add faster wifi by the end of summer.
 Perhaps we can do this now by plugging into the wired ethernet...

+### Movo Says

+Movo can play the children's game Simon Says!

+* Move to the tuck position and explain the rules with `movoSaysBegin`
+* Say goodbye with `movoSaysEnd`
+* All commands are named movoSays.
+Movo gives a command and executes.
+* Check movo.back for an up-to-date list of commands.
+* To say "Movo Says" before a command, use `movoSays movoSaysCommand`
+* Use `movoSaysStop` to move back to the tuck position

 ### TODO